Business and Politics

 Corporates' Political Activities (CPAs) are important for affecting firm-level innovation outcomes.
 Our study examines how these CPAs may influence innovation inputs (Richter, Kapteina, and Brühl 2022).
 We draw on the capability literature to theorize a positive relationship between political capabilities (i.e., firms' organizational and strategic capacities to conduct political activities effectively) and firm-level R&D intensity.
 Moreover, we theorize on the contingencies of this relationship.
 We test our hypotheses using a hand-collected data set in the context of the supranational European Union.
 The results of the regression analyses confirm that political capabilities are positively related to R&D intensity.
 Market dynamism positively moderates the relationship between political capabilities and R&D intensity, whereas industry concentration negatively moderates the relationship.
 At a higher level of abstraction, our study makes important contributions to understanding how and under what conditions political activities relate to corporate innovation.

-Research partner: Benedikt Kapteina.
+Research partner: Dr. Benedikt Kapteina, Technische Universität Dresden.

 Publications